ONEOKCAT/Vehicle_Notes/01_Vehicle_Network/02_Ethernet/02_SOME_IP/Autosar_SOME_IP.md

 >
 >&#8194;&#8194;&#8195;- Counter shall be used to differentiate between parallel subscribes to the same eventgroup of the same service (only difference in endpoint).
 If not used, set to 0x0.

->&#8194;&#8195;SubscribeEventgroup entries shall reference options according to the following rules:
+>&#8194;&#8195;SubscribeEventgroup entries shall reference options according to the following rules:
 >
 >&#8194;&#8194;&#8195;- either up to two IPv4 or up to two IPv6 Endpoint Options (one for UDP, one for TCP)
 >